BebeSparkelSparkel/hra/README.md

 1. Each line must contain:
    - Zero or more characters that are not newline characters
    - A newline character sequence as defined in the header
-2. If the data line begins with:
+1. If the data line begins with:
    - The meta operator (if defined)
    - The comment operator (if defined)
    - The redefine operator (if defined)
-   - The terminator operator (if defined)
+   - The trailing operator (if defined)
    Then the escape operator (if defined) must precede it to include it as data
-3. Empty lines:
-   - Are preserved as part of the data unless:
-     - They appear after the last non-empty data line
-     - And before a terminator operator (if defined)
+1. Empty lines are preserved as part of the data unless they appear after the last non-empty data line.
+If there are no non-empty data lines then no empty lines are preserved.
-4. Data collection ends at either:
+1. Data collection ends at either:
    - The next meta line (if defined)
+   - A trailing operator line (if defined)
    - The end of the file
-   - A terminator operator line (if defined)

 #### Comments